Which of the following is a part of the cell theory? | Channels for Pearson+

 1

-Understand the historical context of the cell theory, which was developed in the mid-19th century by scientists like Matthias Schleiden, Theodor Schwann, and Rudolf Virchow.
+Understand the historical context of the cell theory, which was developed in the mid-19th century by scientists like Schleiden, Schwann, and Virchow.

-Recognize the three main tenets of the cell theory: 1) All living organisms are composed of one or more cells, 2) The cell is the basic unit of life, and 3) All cells arise from pre-existing cells.
+Recall the three main tenets of the cell theory: 1) All living organisms are composed of one or more cells, 2) The cell is the basic unit of structure and function in organisms, and 3) All cells arise from pre-existing cells.

 Watch next